Toa0315/MyBlogpost2/README.md

-This is a website were you can create a thread and people can comment on your thread.
+This is a website were you can create a blog and people can comment on your blog. no virual environment are needed.
 There is no requirement to run this project.
 After you run it it should look like this:

 ![Screenshot 2025-02-28 090613](https://github.com/user-attachments/assets/20ec09d2-34b6-464a-b927-51c59f79801d)